5G-MAG/rt-5gms-examples/Readme.md

-# rt-5gms-examples
+# 5GMSd Examples

+## Introduction

-Example projects that make use of other 5G-MAG repositories or provide additional functionality to test and implement new features.
+Example projects that make use of other 5G-MAG repositories or provide additional functionality to test and implement new features for 5GMSd.

 ## Express Mock AF

 This project provides a very simple HTTP server that implements two routes.

-The first route `m8.js` is used to return information about the available services and the available base URL to the Application Function.
-The 5GMSd Aware Application uses this route as M8 interface.
+The first route `m8.js` is used to return information about the available services and the available base URL to the 5GMSd Application Function.
+The 5GMSd-Aware Application uses this route as M8 interface.

 The second route `service-access-information.js` provides the corresponding Service Access Information to the data that